 - Always wear clean clothes when walking in the bush

 - Remember to clean your hats, bags and coats as well as other clothing

-- Clean equipment such as cameras, tripods, and any tools used in the field
+- Regularly clean equipment such as cameras, tripods, and any tools used in the field

 - Cars and machinery can also carry spores

 - Scrub all soil from your shoes and dip them in, or spray they with, 70% methylated spirits or anti-fungal agent

 - If you are visiting multiple sites in one trip go to "weedier" sites last to void spreading pest fungi from "weedy" sites to cleaner sites

 - Bring methylated spirits with you to disinfect your shoes in between sites

 - Remember the spores are not just on the ground but can be airborne

 The LAMP test